zacseidel/DailyMail/README.md

 ## Tools
 - [Sendgrid API](https://sendgrid.com) for automating the email -- free for less than 100 emails per day.
 - Github Actions for running the python script.
 Note - [Azure Pipelines](https://learn.microsoft.com/en-us/dotnet/architecture/devops-for-aspnet-developers/actions-vs-pipelines) is an alternative for Github Actions.
+- While there are several free tools for downloading financial information, I found the easiest option to be creating a google sheet with the relevant information through the GoogleFinance() function, then downloading the data from the GoogleSheet to my email with the gspread package.

 I found Chat GPT helpful in creating the python and html code.